FarronF/limerick-council-meetings/meetings/2024/11/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 2nd October 2024.md

 The existing light no. 13 on Sheehan’s Road has been upgraded to LED.
 The

-lights within the Liosán Development will be upgraded to LED as part Limerick--- 5
+lights within the Liosán Development will be upgraded to LED as part Limerick
+---
+5

 City and County Council’s participation in the South West Region Public Light